Computer Science & Computer Engineering (CSCE)

 Analyzes computer software and network vulnerabilities, as well as security mechanisms to detect and defend against system attacks, such as authentication, access control and cryptography.
 Includes vulnerabilities introduced in programming, web development, network protocol design, operating systems and databases.
 Legal and ethical issues concerning privacy, intellectual property and computer crime will be discussed in the context of case studies.

-Prerequisites: CSCE A365 with a minimum grade of C and (ES A302 with a minimum grade of C or STAT A253 with a minimum grade of C or STAT A307 with a minimum grade of C).
+Prerequisites: CSCE A365 with a minimum grade of C and (ES A302 with a minimum grade of C or concurrent enrollment or STAT A253 with a minimum grade of C or concurrent enrollment or STAT A307 with a minimum grade of C or concurrent enrollment).

 CSCE A470 Computer Science and Engineering Capstone Project 3 Credits

-Application of computer science and computer engineering concepts, principles and practices to develop a research, applied software development, or computer engineering project.
-The student will analyze, design, document, implement and deliver a presentation and written report of a research project or software/hardware system of moderate complexity under the supervision of the instructor and/or other faculty.
-Includes a discussion of ethical, professional and contemporary issues in technology and the impact of computing technology in a global and societal context.
+Covers the application of computer science and computer engineering concepts, principles, and practices to develop an applied software or computer engineering project.
+Provides space for students to analyze, design, document, implement, and deliver a presentation and written report on a design project or software/hardware system of moderate complexity under the supervision of the instructor and/or other faculty.
+Includes a discussion of ethical, professional, and contemporary issues in technology and the impact of computing technology in a global and societal context.

 Prerequisites: CSCE A365 with a minimum grade of C and (WRTG A211 with a minimum grade of C or WRTG A212 with a minimum grade of C or WRTG A213 with a minimum grade of C or WRTG A214 with a minimum grade of C or WRTG A2W with a minimum grade of C) and ((CSCE A351 with a minimum grade of C and CSCE A401 with a minimum grade of C) or (CSCE A311 with a minimum grade of C and CSCE A342 with a minimum grade of C and CSCE A448 with a minimum grade of C)) and PHIL A305 with a minimum grade of C or concurrent enrollment.